ericqu/LinearRegressionKit.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://ericqu.github.io/LinearRegressionKit.jl/stable)
 # LinearRegressionKit.jl

 LinearRegressionKit.jl implements linear regression using the least-squares algorithm (relying on the sweep operator).
-This package is in the alpha stage.
+This package is in the beta stage.
 Hence it is likely that some bugs exist.
 Furthermore, the API might change in future versions.
 User's or prospective users' feedback is welcome.

 # Installation
 Enter the Pkg REPL by pressing ] from the Julia REPL.
 Then install the package with: ``` pkg> add https://github.com/ericqu/LinearRegressionKit.jl.git ```.